 As shown in the cdf in Figure 14 for the horizontal polarization, the protection criterion is exceeded by 23 dB when only considering the minimum emission power.
 The percentage of data loss reaches 5.4%, well above the allowed 0.1%.
 Note that the maximum interference level is 10 dB lower than the one found in Table 7 due to the fact that only the minimum power density of the FSS filing was considered.
 When considering the maximum power density, 10 dB above, the results would be similar.

 FIGURE 14

-Cdf of interference power level
+Cdf of interference power level {US Question: Include legend in figure to indicate that red ‘+’ is the protection criteria?}